What Medicare Supplement Insurance (Medigap) Policies Cover

-A Medigap policy is supplemental medical insurance that covers some of the gaps in Original Medicare (Parts A and B).
-There are currently 10 standardized Medigap plans and one high deductible plan available.
-Each plan is represented by a letter: A, B, C, D, F, G, K, L, M, N, and a high-deductible version of Plan F.
+A Medigap policy is supplemental medical insurance that covers some of the costs of Original Medicare, Part A and Part B. There are currently 10 standardized Medigap plans and one high-deductible plan available in most states.
+Each plan is named with a letter: Plan A, B, C, D, F, G, K, L, M, N, and a high-deductible version of Plan F.

 Quick facts about Medigap policies

-- All insurance companies that sell Medigap policies must offer Plan A. If a company offers any other Medigap plan, it must also offer either Plan C or Plan F.
+- All insurance companies that sell Medigap policies must offer Plan A. If a company offers any Medigap plan besides Plan A, it must also offer either Plan C or Plan F.

 - Each standardized Medigap plan option must provide the same basic benefits.
 For example, a Plan A policy sold by a company in Texas will have the same basic benefits as a Plan A policy from a company in New York.